Watertown, South Dakota: Education

 Watertown has two institutions providing post-secondary education.
 Lake Area Technical College is a public technical school classified as a community college, offering degrees in areas such as agriculture, nursing, and welding.
-There is also a satellite campus of Mount Marty College, a private Catholic school based in Yankton, South Dakota.
+There is also a satellite campus of Mount Marty University, a private Catholic school based in Yankton, South Dakota.

 Lake Area Technical College received the 2017 Aspen Prize for Community College Excellence, following three previous Finalist-With-Distinction honors in 2011, 2013, and 2015.
 The Aspen Institute awarded the prize in March 2017 in Washington, D.C., after an intense data collection process that included a rigorous review of critical elements of student success, such as learning, completion, and employment after college.

 The school district is Watertown School District 14-4..
-Watertown has one public high school, Watertown High School, andWatertown Middle School (7th and 8th grades) is Watertown's only public middle school.
+Watertown has one public high school, Watertown High School, and Watertown Middle School (7th and 8th grades) is Watertown's only public middle school.
 Construction of the school was completed in 2015.
 The community's "Prairie Lakes Wellness Center" opened in 2017, adjacent to the middle school.
 When the middle school opened in 2015, the former middle school was renovated and became the Intermediate School (5th and 6th grades).
 Watertown has multiple elementary schools.
 The five public elementary schools are Lincoln Elementary, Jefferson Elementary, Roosevelt Elementary, McKinnely Elementary, and Mellette Elementary.

 There are also private schools: There is one private boarding school, Great Plains Lutheran High School, of the Wisconsin Evangelical Lutheran Synod.
 Immaculate Conception School is a private Catholic elementary school.
 St. Martin's Lutheran School is a private Lutheran elementary school of the WELS.
 Watertown Christian School is a private non-denominational Christian elementary school.
 Harmony Hill High School was a Catholic girls' boarding school in Watertown from 1967 to 1974.

 The Watertown Regional Library is the town's main library.
 It is on 6th St. NE and open every day of the week.